 Relpax Side Effects

-Note: This document contains side effect information about eletriptan.
-Some of the dosage forms listed on this page may not apply to the brand name Relpax.
+Note: This page contains side effects data for the generic drug eletriptan.
+It is possible that some of the dosage forms included below may not apply to the brand name Relpax.

 For the Consumer

 As well as its needed effects, eletriptan (the active ingredient contained in Relpax) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking eletriptan, check with your doctor immediately:Less common

 - Chest pain or tightness